chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 '0xf08f6c2eac2183dfc0a5910c58c186496f32498d'
 ```

 We mentioned before that RSK TestNet is a free network.
 To get funds to use in this network, we are going to use a faucet.
-A faucet is commonly a site where you enter your address and it automatically sends you some testnet funds to use for testing.
+A faucet is commonly a site where you enter your address and it automatically sends you some testnet funds for testing.
 Let's go to RSK Faucet: https://faucet.testnet.rsk.co.

 <div style="text-align:centeDr"><img style="margin:0 auto" src="https://files.readme.io/7d28c33-get-balance-faucet.png"></div>

-steps of usage:
+Steps of usage:
 > 1. Enter the address we got earlier
 > 2. Enter the Enter check code
 > 3. Submit form
 <div style="text-align:centeDr"><img style="margin:0 auto" src="https://files.readme.io/34161e4-get-balance-faucet2.png"></div>

-Congratulations, you got the balance for testing.
+Congratulations, you get the balance for testing.
 <div style="text-align:centeDr"><img style="margin:0 auto" src="https://files.readme.io/27e29ce-get-balance-from-faucet.png"></div>

 Now, let's check our balance in the console: